Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec.md

 `POST api/v1/protected/import/reservations`

 Used to import reservations into the database.
 The referenced blocks, users and teams must be in the database.
-If they're not an error will occur when the "invalid" reservation is reached. `user_id` and `team_id` can be left blank, in which case the reservation will be attributed to the super admin calling the route.
+If they're not an error will occur when the "invalid" reservation is reached. `userId` and `teamId` can be left blank, in which case the reservation will be attributed to the super admin calling the route. `performedAt` must be in the form `"mm\/dd\/yyyy"`.

 #### Request Body